T-matrix method: Calculation of the T-matrix

 The T matrix can be found with methods other than null field method and extended boundary condition method (EBCM); therefore, the term "T-matrix method" is infelicitous.

 Improvement of traditional T-matrix includes Invariant-imbedding T-matrix Method (IITM) by B. R. Johnson.
 The numerical code of IITM is developed by Lei Bi, based on Michael I. Mishchenko's EBCM code.
 It is more powerful than EBCM as it is more efficient and increases the upper limit of particle size during the computation.

+Software

+A Fortran implementation for rotationally symmetric particles was released in 1998 by Mishchenko and Larry Travis.
+A parallelized version for sphere clusters was released in 2011.

+The treams package implements the T-matrix method in Python.